-This article is for motorcycle owners who already own a trailer or are looking to buy one and want to know if they are easy to use.
-If you don’t have a trailer, or if you don’t plan to transport your motorcycle on a regular basis, a reliable shipping service may be more suitable.
+This article is for motorbike owners who already own a trailer or are looking to buy one and want to know if they are easy to use.
+If you don’t have a trailer, or if you don’t plan to move your motorcycle on a regular basis, a reliable shipping service may be more suitable.

 So which way works?

 How Do You Transport a Motorbike on a Trailer?

 There’s a fair size difference between a Harley Davidson and an Underbone, so making sure your trailer is a suitable size for your ride is step one.
 If you haven’t yet bought a trailer, check how long and how heavy your bike is before choosing one.
 And (obvious advice alert!) try to get one with a ramp.